-An apicoectomy is a minor surgical procedure in which the very tip of the tooth’s root is and sealed.
-If an apicoectomy is needed, that means that Ocoee Oral Surgery cannot treat with conventional root canal treatment.
+An apicoectomy is a minor surgical procedure in which the very tip of the tooth’s root is removed and sealed.
+If an apicoectomy is needed, that means that Ocoee Oral Surgery cannot treat the issue with the conventional root canal treatment.

 There are several problems that may lead to root amputation including:

 - Embedded bacteria within the structure of the root

 - Tooth decay in a concentrated area of the tooth